Chris Jonas

 In 2014, Jonas worked with Anthony Braxton in partnership with the Tri-Centric Foundation to create a projected video environment for Braxton's third major production of an opera, Trillium J (The Non-Unconfessionables), which premiered at Roulette, in Brooklyn, NY.
 For the 2015 Torino Jazz Festival and the 2019 Berlin Jazz Festival, Jonas served as a conductor for Braxton's 63-person orchestra project, Sonic Genome, a six-hour-long piece.

-Jonas and artist/composer Molly Sturges co-founded a non-profit in New Mexico named, Littleglobe, an arts and social justice organization, where Jonas currently acts as co-director.
+Jonas and artist/composer Molly Sturges co-founded a non-profit in New Mexico named Littleglobe, an arts and social justice organization.
+Jonas was Little Globe’s executive director from 2016-2025.
 Also with Sturges, Jonas is the recipient of the 2008 United States Artists Award in music and media as a Simon Fellow.
 He is a winner of the 2012 Meet the Composer/Commissioning USA Award for his multi-media immersive installations titled, GARDEN.